SuborbitalPigeon/chapter_image/text/image.md

 This can be done by using methods such as least-squares or RANSAC (RANdom SAmple Consensus).
 RANSAC is less affected by outliers when compared with least-squares.

-By making use of frames from a video stream (which each frame is an image), it is possible to make use of generalised image transforms to perform video stabilisation or object tracking [@cowan_performance_2016].
+By making use of frames from a video stream (where each frame is an image), it is possible to make use of generalised image transforms to perform video stabilisation or object tracking [@cowan_performance_2016].
-Finding points in each frame using a point detection algorithm, and by matching the corresponding ones together, a transform can be estimated.
+Finding points in each frame using a point detection algorithm, and by matching the corresponding ones, a transform can be estimated.
 Point correspondence can be estimated using a description of local area around each point.
-See {#sec:pointdetection} for more details on point detection.
+See [#sec:pointdetection] for more details on point detection.

 #### RANSAC